Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Your chances of quitting with help from the NHS

 The Stop Smoking Service doesn’t guarantee that you’ll be able to quit cigarettes successfully, but it gives you the best possible chance of doing so.
-The odds of successfully quitting ‘cold turkey’ are around 3% to 4% footnote 2, while the odds of quitting with the help of the NHS are much much higher.
+The odds of successfully quitting ‘cold turkey’ (also known as 'unassisted quitting') are around 3% to 4% (source: Public Health England), while the odds of quitting with the help of the NHS are much much higher.

 NHS counsellors come from all walks of life.
 Some are ex-smokers, while others have never smoked a cigarette in their lives.
 NHS counsellors don’t have to have any prior experience in counselling or psychotherapy to qualify: they just need to receive specialist training on techniques proven to help smokers quit.

-Many counsellors started out working for the NHS in another capacity, then trained up as smoking cessation specialists at a later date.
+Many counsellors started out working for the NHS in another capacity, then trained up as smoking cessation specialists.
 They work all over the country, providing a free local service to quitters.
-Normally, they work on a face-to-face basis, but they can also work over-the-phone and online, so lockdown isn't a problem.
+Normally, they work on a face-to-face basis, but they can also work over-the-phone and online.

 What Training Do NHS Stop Smoking Counsellors Have?